jonjack/playground/docs/actions.md

 ## Articles

-[All Actions are asynchronous]() - very good blog post by James Roper on how Actions work behind the scenes.
-Very insightful, especially if you are unsure of the difference between `Action.apply` and `Action.async`
+[All Actions are asynchronous by default](https://groups.google.com/d/msg/play-framework-dev/30MqnKDp0Fs/25PU-Y0RhGoJ) - very good blog post by James Roper on how Actions work behind the scenes.
+Very insightful, especially if you are unsure of the difference between `Action.apply` and `Action.async`.
+He also talks (in the same thread) about [blocking actions and execution contexts](https://groups.google.com/d/msg/play-framework-dev/30MqnKDp0Fs/Hz5mKs4NVpIJ) and how wrapping some blocking I/O code in a `Future` does not magically make the I/O asynchronous and therefore the action will be synchronous.
+The performance implications require an understanding of how you can have blocking code run in a different thread pool.